Allowing acceptable ads in Adblock Plus

 Will all "acceptable" ads be unblocked?

 No. Unfortunately, it isn't technically possible to recognize ads that meet our Acceptable Ads criteria automatically.
-We have agreements with some websites and advertisers that only advertising matching our criteria will be used.
-These ads will be unblocked, i.e., added to the Acceptable Ads exception list which is enabled per default.
+We have agreements with some websites and advertisers which stipulate that only advertising matching our criteria will be displayed when Adblock Plus users visit these particular sites.
+These ads will be unblocked, i.e. added to the Acceptable Ads exception list which is enabled per default.

 No applicant will be favored or treated differently, and no one can buy their way onto the whitelist.
 Everyone has to comply with the criteria and everyone has to go through the same process before the ads qualify as "acceptable."